Nofit State Circus: Tabú

-NoFit State's next show, Tabú, premiered at Tredegar Park, Newport, in April 2008, and has been touring Britain and Europe since then.
-Directed by Firenza Guidi, who also worked on Immortal, Tabú shares much of Immortal's visual and narrative style and carries over some of the old cast.
-It has received mixed reviews.
+NoFit State's next show, Tabú, premiered at Tredegar Park, Newport, in April 2008, and toured across Britain and Europe.
+Directed by Firenza Guidi, who also worked on Immortal, Tabú shared much of Immortal's visual and narrative style and carried over some of the old cast.
+It received mixed reviews.
 Lyn Gardner writing for The Guardian called it "fabulous stuff that owes more to contemporary dance and experimental theatre than it does to sawdust and elephants", but others have criticized that the live show seems to have "no connection with the programme's bogglingly detailed back story", and that the circus skills on display "don't dramatise the original concept".

 Bianco

 In 2012, the company developed its show Bianco: Time for Beauty in partnership with the Eden Project.
 The promenade show, also directed by Firenza Guidi, ran in the tented performance space throughout the summer, and was described by This Is Cornwall as "an incredible experience".
 The show was then redeveloped to incorporate new ideas, acts and performers in 2013 to become Bianco: Turning Savage.
 It opened at The Roundhouse in April 2013, and was praised by The Guardian newspaper for "combining first-rate skills with a joyful, unashamed pleasure".
 Bianco: Turning Savage went on to tour venues across the UK in NoFit State's custom-designed big top spaceship tent, including a sell-out run at the Edinburgh Fringe Festival in August 2013.
-In 2014 the show toured Perth, Australia and around Europe continuing into 2015.

-Noodles

-NoFit State's show Noodles premiered at the 2013 Edinburgh Fringe Festival.
-The production, by Finnish circus director Maksim Komaro, was staged in a traditional theatre setting and received mixed reviews.
+Bianco is the company's longest running show to date, touring for 5 years, including premiers in Australia, Hong Kong and New York City.

+Block

+BLOCK was the company's first outdoor touring production for many years, and was a co-production with dance-circus company Motionhouse.
+Created by Ali Williams of NoFit State and Kevin Finnan of Motionhouse, BLOCK used 20 large, grey Jenga-style blocks to create the performance.
+The show was part of the Without Walls commissioning programme in 2016 and ran for 5 years, touring extensively across the UK and Europe, and to South Korea, Hong Kong and Brisbane, Australia.

+Lexicon

+LEXICON was the first production created in the Big Top with seating and staging, marking a new chapter in the company's touring work following on from the immersive shows BIANCO and TABÚ.
+The show premiered in Newcastle-Under-Lyme as part of the Circus 250, the 250th anniversary of modern circus.
+The show was directed again by Firenza Guidi, who described the show as "a world inhabited by quiet misfits and furious poetry, a world of magic, laughter and lightness".

+LEXICON's touring was interrupted by the COVID-19 pandemic in 2020, and returned for one final run of shows over Christmas 2021 and January 2022 where it was one of the few performances allowed to take place in Cardiff due to the Welsh Government's restrictions.